gracelang/language/languageSpec/spec.md

 	has no parameters; in this case the _canonical_ name of the method is the identifier.

-1. A method can be named by a single identifier suffixed with `:=`; this form of name is conventionally used for writer methods, both user-written and automatically-generated, as exemplified by `value:=` below.
-Such methods _always_ take a single parameter after the `:=`

 1. A method can be named by one or more _parts_, where each _part_ is an identifier followed by a parenthesized list of parameters.
 	In this case